 After rapid growth in the early part of the 21st century, the private rented sector (PRS) has become an established and important part of North Lanarkshire's housing system.
-Almost one in ten (9.2%) of all North Lanarkshire households now live in the PRS, twice as many as a decade ago46.
+Almost one in twelve (7.6%) of all North Lanarkshire households now live in the PRS, 64% more than a decade ago.
 Despite this growth, evidence suggests that PRS landlords in the area are predominantly 'amateur' and the sector has some of the lowest rents in the country.